hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

 When parsing CryptoUpdate transactions,

 * Heed new `CryptoUpdate` operations (`addVirtualAddress`, `disableVirtualAddress`, `removeVirtualAddress`, `setDefaultVirtualAddress`).
     - addVirtualAddress: The mirror node won't easily be able to see how many other virtual addresses already exist for that account, so we probably won't be able to issue a warning if too many virtual addresses are already assigned to that account.
-In all cases, we should replace default virtual address if `setDefaultCVirtualAddress(true)` is involved.
+In all cases, we should replace the default virtual address of the entity (the `evm_address` column) only if `setDefaultCVirtualAddress(true)` is specified in the `CryptoUpdate.`
-    - disableVirtualAddress: allow if not on list (just give warning).
-Log a warning if primary virtual address is getting disabled and other non-primary default addresses present.
+    - disableVirtualAddress: The address being disabled, in theory, should not be the default virtual address (`evm_address`) field.
+The mirror node won't be able to query the current status of the virtual address being disabled; we just UPSERT an entry with the `evm_address` matching the address being disabled, and the `status` set to `DISABLED`.
-    - removeVirtualAddress: Log a warning if primary virtual address is getting removed, and other non-primary default addresses present.
+    - removeVirtualAddress: The address being deleted, in theory, should not be the default virtual address (`evm_address`) field.
+The mirror node won't be able to query the current status of the virtual address being deleted; we just UPSERT an entry with the `evm_address` matching the address being disabled, and the `status` set to `DELETED`.

 ### REST API